 It is reminded to all drivers and scrutineers that in case of a severe crash, a car's safety belts will be stretched, and therefore lose their shock absorbing capacity for further impacts.
-It is therefore imperative to change any harness which has undergone a high deceleration.
-It is the duty of the scrutineers to refuse any harness which is in poor 7.8.
+It is therefore imperative to change any harness which has undergone a high deceleration and in such situations the scrutineers may remove the homologation label.
+It is the duty of the scrutineers to refuse any harness which is in poor condition, even if the validity limit has not yet expired, and to remove the homologation label.

+7.8.
 Seat belts cutters (2x) must be carried in all rally cars.
 These must be accessible to both occupants whilst seated and belted.